1. What is QTS?

 The position of OTTs after four years

-5. In order to teach after four years, OTTs must have been awarded Qualified Teacher Status (QTS) by the General Teaching Council in England.
+5. In order to teach after four years, OTTs must have been awarded Qualified Teacher Status (QTS) by the Teaching Reglation Agency in England.
 OTTs who have been awarded QTS by the end of their four year period become qualified teachers and are allowed to continue teaching subject to UK Border Agency approval if required under the terms of their UK entry.

 6. It is unlawful for OTTs to continue teaching in state maintained schools and non-maintained special schools in England beyond four years if they have not been awarded QTS.
 The temporary arrangement which allowed OTTs without QTS to teach after four years providing they were undertaking an employment based training programme ended on 31 August 2008.
 The policy has been restored to its original and intended position.
 OTTs without QTS may only teach after four years if:

 (i) they have taken statutory maternity, paternity, adoption or parental leave during the four year period.
 In such cases, the OTT is eligible for extra time equal to the amount of statutory maternity, parental, adoption or parental leave taken under the Employment Rights Act 1996.

 For example, if a teacher has taken 34 weeks maternity leave during her 4 year period, she is allowed an extra 34 weeks to obtain QTS.

 (ii) they are employed as an Instructor who fills a teaching post but only when a school is unable to recruit a suitable qualified or trainee teacher.
 The requirement is that an Instructor has skills, qualifications and experience relevant to the teaching post in question.
 The instructor appointment should only be made when a school cannot recruit a qualified or trainee teacher.
 It is temporary until the post can be filled.